Miley Cyrus, Liam Hemsworth, Ellen DeGeneres & Other Celebs React To Aussies’ Recent Vote On #MarriageEquality

 — Miley Ray Cyrus (@MileyCyrus) November 14, 2017

-In September, Liam expressed his support for same-sex marriage just his fellow Aussies are about to partake in the national polls on the matter.
+In September, Liam expressed his support for same-sex marriage just as his fellow Aussies were about to partake in the national polls on the matter.
 In fact, he strongly campaigned for a “yes” vote through his social media accounts.

 I personally do not believe that same sex marriage should come down to a vote.
 I believe it's a HUMAN RIGHT to be able to marry the person you love regardless of gender.
 To all the Australians that care about equality and human rights please say YES to same sex marriage.
 Let's not be silly about this.
 Vote YES for same sex marriage in Australia.